 Because married couples often leave most or all of their property to each other, if you lost your spouse, you'll likely want to create a new will or living trust and update your beneficiary designations.
 Also consider whether you'll need to create new powers of attorney or health care directives; this is often necessary because it's so common to name your spouse as the agent or attorney-in-fact who will act on your behalf in the event of your incapacitation.

 If you inherited your spouse's retirement account, you can decide whether to roll over the account into your own retirement account (and don't forget to update the beneficiary of your account), or leave it in your spouse's name.
-The latter option offers some flexibility if you're under age 59½ (because you can take money out without early withdrawal penalties), but you'll need to take a required minimum distribution (RMD) each year if your spouse was 72 or over.
-If your spouse was not yet 72, you'll take RMDs starting the year your spouse would have turned 72.
+The latter option offers some flexibility if you're under age 59½ (because you can take money out earlier).
+Learn more about how the SECURE Act and SECURE 2.0 Act have affected inherited retirement accounts.

 If you bought a home or otherwise acquired real estate, make sure that this significant asset is accounted for in your estate plan.
 You might also want to take steps to keep your home out of probate (the court process that oversees the transfer of your property after you die), which can save your inheritors time and money.
 Here are a few ways to go about protecting your home from probate:

 If you moved to another state, you might need to create new estate planning documents.
 Give special consideration to the following:

 For more details, see Moving to a New State?
 Take a Look at Your Estate Plan.

 If you've acquired substantial assets since you last visited your estate plan, reevaluate whether your current plan is still the best option for your circumstances.
 A will works well for many people, but it doesn't keep your property out of probate, while a revocable living trust does.
 An estate planning lawyer can also help you create irrevocable trusts to reduce estate taxes.